jackdewinter/pymarkdown/newdocs/src/contribute.md

 scenario coverage.
 Getting the code covered is usually the easy part.
 Getting every scenario for every element is painful.
-By being very stringent about this upfront, we hope we reduce the number of errors reported by our users when using our application.
+By being very stringent about this upfront, we hope we reduce the number of errors reported by our users when using our application to missed scenarios.

 ### Static Project Analysis

 We are big proponents of static project analysis.
 Static project analysis is the parent group that includes static code analysis but extends that analysis to the other aspects of the project.
-For our team, this means running the `clean.cmd` script before creating a Pull Request.
+For our team, this means running the `clean.cmd` script or `clean.sh` script before creating a Pull Request.

 Why are we using a script instead of putting everything in our Pre-Commit configuration?
-To be honest, a bit of it is time and a bit of it is a control issue.
-The script allows us to turn various checks on and off more easily, allowing us to run the script more frequently during development.
-However, we are actively trying to move our analysis tasks from our `clean.cmd` script into our Pre-Commit scan, but that is a work in progress.
-Our plans included keeping the `clean.cmd` script around to provide the control we need while delegating as much of the organization to Pre-Commit as possible.
+To be honest, it is mostly so that we can be more agile.
+While we have moved most of our checks into our Pre-Commit configuration, there are some things that are just easier to control with a script.
+A good example of this is ensuring that the `Pipfile` configuration file used for PipEnv is synced up as the first task in the clean scripts.
+This has saved our team on more than one occasion, and is something we intend to keep.

 ### One Major Change Per Pull Request